 MLD originated in Europe around 1930.
 Through the decades that followed, the techniques were refined and evolved into many schools of training around the world.
 Today these techniques are taught to healthcare professionals like Registered Massage Therapists (RMTs).

-RMTs can become Lymphedema Therapists after completing their basic massage and lymphatic training first.
+RMTs can become Lymphedema Therapists after completing their massage training.
 They are highly skilled and knowledgeable.
 The “CDT” initials behind their name indicate their designation as a Lymphedema Therapist.
 (CDT stands for Complex Decongestive Therapy)

 Lymphedema Therapy or CDT is lymphatic drainage therapy applied to lymphedema patients.